 In principle, restrictions are established or cancelled by item.
 Also, they can be established or cancelled by items' groups, by setting indicator produces.
-In addition, restrictions can be established or cancelled by cultivation method, if prefectures and municipalities can manage the restrictions of greenhouse cultivation items and ground cultivation items, separately.
+In addition, restrictions can be established or cancelled by cultivation method, if prefectures and municipalities can manage the restrictions on greenhouse cultivation items, ground cultivation items and others separately.